 What are they?

 Bone spurs, or osteophytes, are tiny bony projections that form along the edges of your bones, usually in a joint.
 This is usually the result of joint damage from osteoarthritis.
-When you have osteoarthritis, it causes the cartilage that cushions the ends of your bones to break down.
-Your body tries to repair the area by creating more bone cells and this results in a bone spur.
+With osteoarthritis, the cartilage that cushions the ends of your bones breaks down.
+Your body tries to repair the area by creating more bone cells, resulting in a bone spur.
 Typically, there aren’t any symptoms associated with bone spurs.
-Most people don’t even know that they have them until they are getting an X-ray for something else and the bone spur growth is found.
-Sometimes, the bone spur can cause swelling, pain and loss of motion to the affected joint.
-You can have bone spurs anywhere, but they are more common in the knee, spine, hip and heel.
+Most people don’t even know they have them until they get an X-ray for something else and the bone spur growth is found.
+Sometimes, the bone spur can cause swelling, pain, and loss of motion to the affected joint.
+You can have bone spurs anywhere, but they are more common in the knee, spine, hip, and heel.

 If you’re having pain from a bone spur, the first step is to rest the area.
-Since the swelling is caused by inflammation, it can be helpful to place ice on the area.
-The next thing is to take over-the-counter pain medication, like acetaminophen, ibuprofen or naproxen.
-The only concern with these is that they can cause unwanted side effects if they are taken in large doses or for long periods of time.
+Since the swelling is caused by inflammation, placing ice on the area can be helpful.
+Next, take over-the-counter pain medication, like acetaminophen, ibuprofen, or naproxen.
+The only concern with these is that they can cause unwanted side effects if taken in large doses or for long periods.
 If you have been using any of them for more than a month, you should talk to your doctor about alternative treatment options.
 They might recommend you try physical therapy, which will help to improve joint strength and increase your movement.
-If the tissue surrounding the bone spur is swollen, your doctor may suggest steroid shots to area.
-This will help to not only decrease the swelling, but reduce the level of pain you’re experiencing because the swelling puts pressure on all of the surrounding tissue.
-If none of these solutions work or you’re having difficulty moving, you’ll probably need to have surgery to have the bone spur removed.
+If the tissue surrounding the bone spur is swollen, your doctor may suggest steroid shots.
+It’ll help decrease the swelling and reduce the level of pain you’re experiencing because the swelling puts pressure on all of the surrounding tissue.
+If none of these solutions work or you’re having difficulty moving, you’ll probably need surgery to remove the bone spur.

-If your bone spurs are caused by arthritis, there isn’t much that you can do to prevent them.
+If your bone spurs are caused by arthritis, there isn’t much you can do to prevent them.
 However, there are things that you can do starting when you’re young and continuing as you age that can help reduce your risk.
-It’s important to eat a well-balanced diet that includes calcium and vitamin D because this will help protect your bones.
+Eating a well-balanced diet that includes calcium and vitamin D is vital because this will help protect your bones.
 Also, it’s essential to do weight-bearing exercises frequently since this can strengthen your bones.
-Not being overweight is key so you don’t place significant amounts of stress on your bones.
-Wearing shoes that have enough room for your toes with good arch support and cushioning can be helpful.
-It’s vital that your shoes don’t rub against your feet as you walk.
+Not being overweight is key so you don’t put significant stress on your bones.
+Wearing shoes with enough room for your toes, good arch support, and plenty of cushioning can be helpful.
+Your shoes mustn’t rub against your feet as you walk.
 If you need to, wear thick socks to prevent this from occurring.